Verizon/knobs/docs/src/main/tut/index.md

   * Subscription-based notification of changes to configuration properties.
   * An `import` directive allows the configuration of a complex application to be split across several smaller files, or to be shared across several applications.
   * Helpful error messages when config files have errors in them.
   * An extensible configuration loader.
-Extensions exist for loading config values from AWS, Typesafe Config, and ZooKeeper.
+Extensions exist for loading config values from AWS, Typesafe Config (HOCON), and ZooKeeper.
-  * Automatic reloading of the configuration when the source configuration change.
-Supported by both Filesystem and Zookeeper resources.
+  * Automatic reloading of the configuration when its resources change.
+Currently supported by both Filesystem and Zookeeper resources.
+Your extensions can make use of this feature to automatically reload your custom resources as well.

 <a name="syntax"></a>